Amazon B2B: EVERYTHING Amazon Sellers Need To Know About Amazon Business In 2019

 - The full list of referral fees, broken down by category can be found here, Selling on Amazon Business Fee Schedule

-Something worth noting is the fact that some categories on Amazon require approval to sell.
+Something worth noting is the fact that some categories, including a Business Account for Amazon require approval to sell.

 Categories That Require Approval: